ngocemy/ngocemy.github.io/_news/announcement_2.md

 I met so many wonderful researchers, one of whom was **Shikana Browne**, currently a Master's student and intern at EMBL Heidelberg.
+She is presenting a poster about "single-cell chromatin profiling to map sex-specific gene regulation in the liver".
 We had a very interesting discussion about the conference and how support for early-career conference attendance is important.
 With her permission, I am sharing some quotes from our memorable conversation:

 - Is it your first time at this conference?